 Clever Partner Agents are well-versed with the disclosure regulations in their individual cities.
 Every agent is an expert in the local market, having helped hundreds of sellers get the best possible prices on their homes.

 Sellers in Massachusetts can start with a no-commitment engagement with a top-ranked local real estate agent.
 You'll be connected with a Clever Partner Agent who will create a comparative market analysis, a net sheet showing how much you can make on your home, and a marketing plan to get you there.
-If your home sells, you pay a flat fee of $3,000 or 1% of the final price.
+If your home sells, you pay just 1.5% in listing commission.
 Enter your zip code here to get started.